 One of the significant aspects of using SQL is that with a single command, one can retrieve multiple records in a database.

-Reach out to our course advisors, and enroll in Intellipaat’s SQL Course.
+Reach out to our course advisors, and enroll in Intellipaat’s SQL online course.

 What is MySQL?

 MySQL is an open-source RDBMS owned by Oracle that performs specific functions/operations and manages relational databases through SQL commands.
 It is written in C and C++ and supports major platforms, such as Windows, UNIX, Linux, and macOS X. It can be installed on a server or even on a desktop.

 MySQL offers the ability to tailor the source code as per requirements and grants multi-user access to databases.
 It is scalable, fast, and reliable, and it offers an easy way to start a low-memory/disk/CPU database.
 It is one of the core components of LAMP (Linux, Apache, MySQL, and PHP), which is an open-source web-service stack.